BigDataSeeker/Robot-Kuka-GarbageCollection/README.md

 3. **Path-planning** module: enables the robot to build an optimal(or sub-optimal) path for visiting the detected within the working environment litter objects for subsequent collection.
 The detailed descritpion of how the module works can be found in the dedicated folder.
 **Methods:** Genetic algorithm for solving Travelling Salesman Person problem.

-*Here I should insert a diagram of how the subsystems interact*

 ### Kuka Youbot specifications: